-

 VIGGO MORTENSEN: SIGNLANGUAGE - DELUXE HARDBOUND FIRST EDITION

 (MORTENSEN, VIGGO).
 Mortensen, Viggo & Kevin Power.
 Santa Monica, CA: Smart Art Press, 2002.
 First Edition 1/500 Deluxe.
 Oblong 4to.
 Cloth in Dust Jacket.
 Artist Monograph.
 As New/As New.
 84pp, 95 illustrations in color and b&w.
 This is the comprehensive catalogue published in conjunction with Viggo Mortensen's "Signlanguage" exhibition held at Santa Monica's Track 16 Gallery in February, 2002.
 This lovely document features the actor/artist's photography and paintings created primarily during his stay in New Zealand from 1999 to 2001 while filming his role as "Aragorn" in Peter Jackson's cinematic version of J.R.R.
 Tolkien's "The Lord of the Rings" trilogy.
 A brand new, pristine example of the uncommon 2002 hardbound first edition in dust jacket limited to five hundred clothbound copies only still in the publisher's shrinkwrap.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its value - we will inform you of the applicable amount at time of purchase.
 1-889195-49-9 Inventory Number: 019145

 -